Getting through the airport before your flight can be a stressful experience for most, but it doesn’t have to be with these airport travel hacks!

 This has been a lifesaver for long flights when I didn’t want to read a book or pay for the internet!

 9. Keep Anything Valuable With You

 Do not pack anything of value in your checked luggage.
-This one may seem obvious but it’s easy to forget when you have a hundred different things on your mind when you’re traveling.
+This one may seem obvious but it’s easy to forget when you have a hundred different things on your mind when you’re getting ready for a trip.

 10. Dress Nicely For International Flights